 Safety Tips for Yoga with MS

-Yoga can help, but go carefully with MS. Your body may feel different day to day.
+Yoga can help—go gently and listen to your body.
+Your body may feel different day to day.
 Here’s a safe way to start.

 Consult Your Doctor